 In addition to analyzing the statuses of the stations, we ranked the stations' performance.
 The result of the ranking techniques presents a set of stations that are tied in performance, thus giving groupings of stations that are linked by their similarities.
 To rank the stations, one must compare each station to all other stations and thus perform $\binom{n}{2}$ tests, where n is the number of stations.
 In order to bound the Type I Error rate, we utilized multiple comparison tests.
-We implemented four different ranking methods based on: the Tukey Test, the Bonferonni Test, and the Bayesian Ranking method using the stations' percent failures and means.
+We implemented four different ranking methods: the Tukey Test, the Bonferonni Test, and the Bayesian Ranking method using the stations' percent failures, and the Benjamini-Hochberg method using the stations' percent failures and means.
 Table 2.1 provides a brief summary of the ranking techniques, with more details in the following sub-sections.